 Bachelor's degrees in other specialty areas will be considered on a case-by-case basis.

-Mental Health Counseling applicants must have a 3.0 GPA (B average) or better.
+The Mental Health Counseling program prefers that applicants have a 3.0 GPA (B average) or higher, but applicants with a GPA lower than 3.0 may still be considered.

 In order to ensure that program courses are taught at the highest possible level, applicants without a major or minor in psychology must have completed, prior to admission, at a bachelor's level or above, the following courses: